The truth about carbon monoxide

 - but the injury side of the story is virtually ignored.

-Carbon monoxide (CO) is well known for its danger and the range of symptoms when a person is being poisoned.
+Carbon monoxide (CO) is well known for its danger and symptoms while a person is being poisoned.
+However, just

-However, just because someone removes themself from the environment that poisoned them does not mean they have
+because someone removes themself from the environment that poisoned them does not mean they have escaped the

 Carbon monoxide is much less known for the complex, baffling and disabling health problems it can cause in the